 2. Fastest Roller Coaster at Cedar Point.
 (Until 1978)

 3. First Roller Coaster to go upside down!

 Corkscrew was such a popular ride, that it put Cedar Point on the map and started a tradition of tallest and fastest.
 Corkscrew cost 1.75 million dollars in 1976, that is $7,457,995.50 in 2017!

 Corkscrew was a very popular ride from the start.
 It helped Cedar Point beat an attendance record of over 3 million people for the first time.
 The ride was an instant hit.
 It was smooth, fun and a great ride for the park!

-Corkscrew's beautiful station is located far away from the busy main midway of Cedar Point, it is located at the far end of the ride.
+Corkscrew's beautiful station is located far away from the busy main midway of Cedar Point, at the far end of the ride.

 After turning 180 degrees, Corkscrew sends its 24 passengers up the lift hill.

 Withstanding the test of time!